India–Pakistan field hockey rivalry: Top goal-scorers

-Test Series
+Test series

 India and Pakistan have played test series from 1978 to 2006.
 They played eight series in this span out of which Pakistan have won six, India one and one series drawn.
 Out of a total 52 matches played Pakistan has won 25, India 16 and 11 matches ending in draws.
 The goal aggregation so far is 124–104 in Pakistan's favour.
 Reports of the series being revived emerged in 2013 and 2017, but have not materialized as of 2022.

 Results in major tournaments

 The following table show India vs Pakistan in major tournaments :

 Other matches

 Other matches played between India and Pakistan are:

 Players who have played for both teams

 Prior to the Partition of India in 1947 India had played field hockey, having first played as an international side in 1926.
 Following the Partition, Pakistan was created and began playing as an independent nation, making their debut at the 1948 Summer Olympics.

-The following players played for Pakistan in Olympics after appearing for India.
+The following players played for Pakistan after appearing for India.
 They are: